Yes No Share to Facebook

 (4) The personal liability of an owner under this section may only be determined by an action under this Act.

 Per the Construction Act as shown above, a ten (10%) percent holdback is required by each party within the hierarchy of a project to improve property, which includes construction or renovation projects.
 Accordingly, the property owner is required to holdback ten (10%) percent from the general contractor who in turn is required to holdback ten (10%) percent from subcontractors and so on throughout the various layers of payors to suppliers of the project.
-The holdback requirement will be lifted once the risk of a lien being filed against the improved property expires, which usually occurs sixty (60) days after the project is completed or a Certificate of Substantial Performance is issued.
+This holdback requirement expires when the risk of a lien being filed against the improved property expires which is, generally, sixty (60) days following completion of the project or completion of substantial performance (which is established by the issuance of a Certificate of Substantial Performance).

 Conclusion